Guidelines on Faculty Buy-outs and Top-offs

 - A course buy-out cannot be used in conjunction with an appointment to research leave such as a Sesqui and Endowed Chair leave, or educational leave, administrative leave, and leave without pay.

-Upon request, the Dean’s Office may consider “topping off” the external grant in order to allow the faculty member to spend the semester working on his or her research full-time, but only if the external grant is significant and prestigious, as defined below.
+Upon request, the Dean’s Office may consider “topping off” an external grant or fellowship that lacks the funds to support the 100% salary plus fringe requirement for a full semester release.
+A top-off then allows the faculty member to spend the semester working on his or her research full-time, but top-offs will only be considered if the external grant is significant and prestigious, as defined below.

-- The top-off will be no larger than the size of the grant or the sum needed to bring salary up to 100% of the faculty member’s normal salary for a semester or academic year, whichever is less.
-So if a faculty member earning $100,000 ($127,700 with fringe) receives a grant providing $30,000, the top-off will be no more than $30,000 inclusive of fringe benefits and the period of approved educational leave will be only one semester.
-If the faculty member’s grant comes to $80,000 (more than 50% of academic year salary and fringe), the top-off may be up to $47,700 toward the cost of salary and fringe benefits.
+- The top-off will be no larger than the size of the grant or the sum needed to bring salary up to 100% of the faculty member’s normal salary plus fringe benefit for a semester or academic year, whichever is less.
+If a faculty member earning $100,000 ($128,300 with fringe) receives a grant providing $30,000, the top-off will be no more than $30,000 inclusive of fringe benefits and the period of approved educational leave will be only one semester.
+If the faculty member’s grant comes to $80,000 (more than 50% of academic year salary and fringe), the top-off may be up to $48,300 toward the cost of salary and fringe benefits.

-- Each year, after the March 15 deadline for receipt of requests, the College will convene a faculty committee to consider all requests for top-offs and allocate a budget for this purpose.
-Among those likely to be considered prestigious by this committee are the John Simon Guggenheim Foundation grants, NEH grants, Sloan Foundation grants, ACLS fellowships, National Humanities Center, Fulbrights, and Packards.
+- The College will consider all requests for top-offs and allocate a budget for this purpose.
+Examples of fellowships likely to be considered prestigious are the John Simon Guggenheim Foundation grants, NEH grants, Sloan Foundation grants, ACLS fellowships, National Humanities Center, Fulbright, and Packard fellowships.